haakco/deploying-laravel-app/Stage_1/README.md

       - redis
 ```

-This uses the same command we used to do the update, except here it is installing the programs we need.
+The command is the same as the one used to update, except here it is installing the programs we need.

 Documentation for [apt here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html).

-Finally, we need to create the db user and database.
+Finally, we need to create the DB user and database.

-To make this simpler we are going to create the following bash script.
-Once the bash script it has run it will create
+To make this simpler, we are going to create the following bash script.
+Once the bash script has run, it will create
-a file ```/root/db_created``` that ansible will use to know not to run it multiple times.
+a file ```/root/db_created``` that Ansible will use to know not to run it multiple times.

 ```bash
 #!/usr/bin/env bash